pqvst/hello/_posts/2021-06-22-hosted-monitoring-evaluating-influx-and-grafana.md

 After this I tried setting up a simple alert for when the status changes from OK to CRIT.
 This however, just didn't work.
 No alerts were sent.
 At this point we gave up, after having spent more than 1 week trying to get things to work.

-One thing to keep in mind is that InfluxDB Cloud's free tier only includes 2 alerts (so we would have definitely needed to upgrade to the paid tier if we had decided to stay with InfluxDB).
+One thing to keep in mind is that InfluxDB Cloud's free tier only includes 2 alerts (so we would have definitely needed to upgrade to the paid tier if we had decided to stay with InfluxDB Cloud).

 Another bug we ran into was that at one point a team member tried resetting their password, which instead created a brand new organization and was no longer able to re-join the original organization without creating a new account using a new email address...

-At this point we gave up and turned to Grafana Cloud instead.
+Let's try Grafana Cloud instead.

 ## Grafana Cloud